U.S. OFFICIAL STATES THAT HEGSETH DIDN'T REQUEST $137,000 FOR MILITARY HOUSING UPGRADES

 Still, not everyone goes that route, with Hegseth’s successor, Lloyd Austin, living in a multimillion-dollar home in Virginia.

-Regardless, lawmakers are questioning the circumstances surrounding where Hegseth will live, how much he’ll pay, and why these costly repairs are needed.
+Regardless, lawmakers are questioning the circumstances surrounding where Hegseth will live, how much he’ll pay, and what repairs are needed.

 There is legislation mandating that if a defense secretary lives in military housing, rent must be 105% of a Four-Star General’s BAH.
 A law was created in an effort to cut security costs and reduce public disruptions.